naman2807/AttendanceManagementSystem/README.md

 This project aims at maintaining attendance large number of candidates.
 # Modules
 1. Login Module: User will be having an ID and password with the help of which he/she can login into the software.
 This facility is available to only institute authority members.
+2. Add New Candidate: The user will have the authority to add new candidate to record.